BihanGuo/BihanGuo.github.io/_pages/Education.md

 ---
 {% include base_path %}

+* 2019.03 - Today, Doctor of Philosophy - Science in Environmentally Sustainable Engineering, Plant Physiology, and Ecological Impacts of Climate Change and Ecological Adaptation
+* 2017.02 - 2018.12, Master of Science in Urban Horticulture
-* Ph.D in
+* 2012.09 - 2016.06, Bachelor of Agriculture in Landscape Architecture
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)